pubnub/open-growth/signals/readme.md

 ```

 Open Growth Signal handlers can also listen for signals like [webhooks](https://en.wikipedia.org/wiki/Webhook).
 If you use SendGrid to send emails, you may want to track the activity of those emails, like delivery, open rate, links clicked, marked as spam, etc. SendGrid offers an [Event Webhook](https://sendgrid.com/docs/API_Reference/Webhooks/event.html).
 If you enable this feature, SendGrid will periodically send a POST request to a URL of your choosing.
-The POST body will contain latest email activity.
+The POST body will contain the latest email activity.

 Open Growth has a signal handler to process POSTs for SendGrid's Event Webhook in `open-growth/signals/sendgrid-updates.js`.
-Any emails that are marked with the category beginning with "og_" are dissected and logged in Open Growth's logs.
+Any emails that are marked with a [category](https://sendgrid.com/docs/Glossary/categories.html) (or SendWithUs [tag](https://www.sendwithus.com/docs/api#send-an-email)) beginning with "og_" are dissected and logged in Open Growth's logs.

 This example of a Webhook endpoint can be used as a guide when writing your own handler for Open Growth.
 Remember that all files you add to `open-growth/signals/` will be concatenated to your delights.js event handler when you deploy to BLOCKS.